A structured method for text-based personality analysis.

 The strongest result is the one that best withstands comparison.

 The analysis does not begin by selecting a type.
-It first builds several possible hypotheses, then determines which one best explains the central traces.
+It first builds several possible hypotheses, then determines which one best explains the central linguistic traces.

 The conclusion may remain cautious